matrix-org/sliding-sync/README.md

 At present, the best way to help would be to run a local v3 server pointed at a busy account and just leave it and a client running in the background.
 Look at it occasionally and submit any issues you notice.
 You can save console logs by right-clicking -> Save As.

+Please run the server with `SYNCV3_DEBUG=1` set.
+This will force the server to panic when assertions fail rather than just log them.

 ## API

 API is under active development and is not stable.